spacebotwar/server-perl/docs/api/user/index.md

 This is on the route **/client_code**

-Get a new Client Code.
-Note you should only do this if you do not have a Client Code. e.g. if this is the first time on this computer, or with this Web Browser.
-If you do have one (even if it is timed out) you should reuse it.
+The first action you should do on making a connection is to obtain, or validate your Client Code.
+If you have an existing Client Code on this computer, browser or client then you should always reuse it, even if it is timed out.
+This call will serve both to validate and refresh an existing Client Code or (if you don't have one) get a new one.

 {% highlight JSON %}
 {